 - The result: Stable MRD after 1 year of maintenance therapy

 The patient and his doctor decided to discontinue maintenance therapy but to closely monitor his MRD so they could continue to make informed decisions.

-Steve: Multiple myeloma patient discusses clonoSEQ
+Karen: Multiple myeloma patient discusses clonoSEQ

 If you have multiple myeloma, talk with your doctor about clonoSEQ.
 Pinpoint where you are—and come up with a plan that works for you.

 Questions to ask your doctor

 This page is intended for a US-based audience.

 clonoSEQ® is an FDA-cleared test used to detect minimal residual disease (MRD) in bone marrow from patients with multiple myeloma or B-cell acute lymphoblastic leukemia (B-ALL) and blood or bone marrow from patients with chronic lymphocytic leukemia (CLL). clonoSEQ is also available for use in other lymphoid cancers and specimen types as a CLIA-validated laboratory developed test (LDT).